stonne-simulator/omega/README.md

 ## Publication

-For more details, please refer to our [pre-print](https://arxiv.org/pdf/2103.07977).
+For more details, please refer to our [paper](https://ieeexplore.ieee.org/abstract/document/9820725).

-Update: The paper has been accepted for publication in IPDPS 2022.
+Update: The paper is published in IPDPS 2022 and was nominated for the best paper award (Top 5 from 474 submissions).

 ## Bibtex
 If you use OMEGA and/or our GNN dataflow taxonomy in your reseach, please cite-